 Halloween is getting closer, and we’re getting pumped-kin.
 We want you to know that you don’t need to have cruelty on your plate in order to enjoy celebrating the holiday.
-Stay kind and spooky with these easy vegan Halloween recipes!
-So grab your parents, and let’s get started. ?
+Stay kind and on theme with these easy vegan Halloween recipes!
+So grab your parents, and let’s get started.

 Now, you can be just like Dr. Frankenstein and make your own green monster (that you can eat!).

 1 sheet dried seaweed

 1 grape or cherry tomato, cut in half

 4 sesame sticks or stick pretzels

 Cut the sheet of seaweed in half horizontally using a zig-zag cut.
 Set aside.

 Smear the avocado onto the toast.
 Place 1 piece of cut seaweed “hair” at the top of each slice.

 Apply the olive “eyes,” tomato “mouth,” and sesame stick “neck bolts” to each piece of toast.